Moberly, Missouri: Education

 Moberly is home to two colleges; Central Christian College of the Bible and Moberly Area Community College.
 The Moberly School District consists of seven schools.
 The Early Childhood Center serves preschoolers; North and South Park Elementary serve grades K-2; grades 3-5 attend Gratz Brown Elementary; grades 6-8 attend Moberly Middle School; and Moberly High School and Moberly Area Technical Center serve grades 9–12.
-East Park School serves as an alternative school.
+East Park School served as an alternative school until the new ACES (alternative center for educational success) was opened in the second part of the 2023-2024 school year.
 The Seventh-day Adventist church operates Maranatha Adventist School, a K-8 school.
 The St. Pius X Catholic Elementary School, operated by the Catholic Church of the same name, serves grade K-8.

 Moberly has a public library, a branch of the Little Dixie Regional Libraries.